xieyuheng/inner/persons/charles-sanders-peirce/illustrations-of-the-logic-of-science/6-deduction-induction-and-hypothesis.md

 But here the reasoning is really this:

-             _Rule._—Every quadrangle is other than a triangle.
+    Rule. - Every quadrangle is other than a triangle.
-             _Case._—Some figures are quadrangles.
+    Case. - Some figures are quadrangles.
-             _Result._—Some figures are not triangles.
+    Result. - Some figures are not triangles.

-Inductive or synthetic reasoning, being something more than the mere application of a general rule to a particular case, can never be reduced to this form.
+Inductive or synthetic [v.s. analytic] reasoning, being something more than the mere application of a general rule to a particular case, can never be reduced to this form.

 If, from a bag of beans of which we know that 2/3 are white, we take one at random, it is a deductive inference that this bean is probably white, the probability being 2/3.
 We have, in effect, the following syllogism:

-_Rule._—The beans in this bag are 2/3 white.
+    Rule. - The beans in this bag are 2/3 white.

-_Case._—This bean has been drawn in such a way that in the long run the relative number of white beans so drawn would be equal to the relative number in the bag.
+    Case. - This bean has been drawn in such a way that in the long run the relative number of white beans so drawn would be equal to the relative number in the bag.

-_Result._—This bean has been drawn in such a way that in the long run it would turn out white 2/3 of the time.
+    Result. - This bean has been drawn in such a way that in the long run it would turn out white 2/3 of the time.

 If instead of drawing one bean we draw a handful at random and conclude that about 2/3 of the handful are probably white, the reasoning is of